The California 9|11 Memorial was established for a simple, yet profound, purpose: To Never Forget.

 Reno Coletti has been involved in the construction industry since 1980 and a general contractor since 1989.
 He is Chief Operating Officer at Cook Land Development.
 Reno is experienced in the full range of project services for the design and construction of commercial, retail and industrial projects, from initial feasibility through completion and occupancy.
 He’s a member of member of Central California Builders Exchange and the National Kitchen and Bath Association.
 With extensive experience as a tradesman, superintendent and project manager, Reno was imperative to the California 9/11 Memorial Expansion project.
 Reno’s vision for and passion for the Memorial is reflected in the incredible detail put into every element.
 Reno has served on several youth group boards and joins the California 9-11 Memorial as a founding member.

-Todd Cook – The California 9-11 Memorial Board, Founding Member
+Todd Cook – The California 9-11 Memorial Board Chair-Elect, Founding Member

 Cook Land Company